Was Queen Elizabeth II Haunted by Princess Diana and the Ghosts of Past Royals?

-Queen Elizabeth II has several palaces and estates she calls home including Buckingham Palace, Sandringham, and Windsor Castle.
-The Castle is where the queen and her late husband, Prince Philip, retreated to when the coronavirus (COVID-19) pandemic began.
-The two stayed there for several months before the Duke of Edinburgh‘s death on April 9, 2021.
+Queen Elizabeth II had several palaces and estates she called home including Buckingham Palace, Sandringham, and Windsor Castle.
+Windsor is where the late queen and her husband, Prince Philip, retreated to when the coronavirus (COVID-19) pandemic began.
+The two stayed there for several months before the Duke of Edinburgh‘s death.

-Windsor is where many other royals are buried as well and there have been reports that dozens of them haunt the residence today.
-In fact, the castle has been called one of the most haunted places in all of Britain and the queen herself is even said to have witnessed their presence.
-Reports also claim that a room at her Sandringham Estate was so spooky that household staffers refused to go into it and the monarch had to have a special service to rid the room of Princess Diana‘s spirit.
+Windsor is where many royals are buried and there have been reports that dozens of them haunt the residence today.
+In fact, the castle has been called one of the most haunted places in all of Britain, and the queen was even said to have witnessed their presence before her own death in 2022.
+Reports also claim that a room at the Sandringham Estate was so spooky that household staffers refused to go into it and the monarch had to have a special service to rid the room of Princess Diana‘s spirit.
 Here’s more on that and what some have seen lurking at the royal properties.

-Queen Elizabeth has reportedly seen ghosts inside Windsor Castle
+Queen Elizabeth reportedly saw ghosts inside Windsor Castle

-Queen Elizabeth’s Windsor residence was built in the 11th century and today is the largest and longest-occupied castle in Europe.
-It has 1,000 rooms and the historic St. George’s Chapel which is the final resting place for a number of former monarchs including Edward IV, Henry VIII, Charles I, George III, George IV, William IV, Edward VII, George V, and George VI.
+Windsor Castle was built in the 11th century and today is the largest and longest-occupied castle in Europe.
+It has 1,000 rooms and the historic St. George’s Chapel which is the final resting place for a number of monarchs including Edward IV, Henry VIII, Charles I, George III, George IV, William IV, Edward VII, George V, and George VI.